 Political Instability and Armed Conflicts

-The Department of Sociology and Political Science has an internationally recognized research community on Civil War, International Conflict and Political Instability.
-The research community has long had close cooperation with PRIO – The Peace Research Institute in Oslo.
-As part of this cooperation, Halvard Buhaug, researcher at PRIO, is employed as Professor II at the Department.
-Cooperation with PRIO also encompasses The Research School on Peace and Conflict where University of Oslo is also a partner.
+The Department of Sociology and Political Science has an internationally recognized research community on armed and unarmed forms of conflict and processes of institutional change, especially democratization.
+The research community has long had close cooperation with PRIO – The Peace Research Institute in Oslo

 Tema: Political Instability and Armed Conflicts